-Children should have their eyes examined at the ages of six months and three years and at the start of school, with follow ups at least every two years, according to the American Optometric Association.
-Vision exams are especially important for children who have risk factors, such as lazy eyes, developmental delays, and premature birth.
+At Westlake Eyecare we begin seeing children around 5 years of age and at the start of school.
+Vision exams are important for all children but especially important for children who have risk factors, such as lazy eyes, developmental delays, and premature birth.
 Youth who wear eyeglasses should have an eye exam every year.

 Signs It’s Time for a Pediatric Eye Exam

 As children get older, undetected or uncorrected vision problems can lead pre-teens and teenagers to perform poorly in school, sports, and other social and recreational activities.
 Frustration related to their performances and an inability to articulate the problems they are having can also lead to behavioral problems.

 Academic performance and learning, motor development, focus, and recreational activities depend on good vision and proper eye function.
 For instance, good hand-eye coordination is necessary to play sports.

 As children reach their pre-teen and teenage years, it is easy to right off signs, like short attention span and poor reading comprehension, as them being lazy, unmotivated, or uninterested.
 However, an eye problem can be the cause.
 Getting an eye exam is critical to determining whether eye function or disease is causing problems.